gwax/www-gwax/posts/2005/12/lets-talk-extensions.rst

--  `Tab Mix Plus <http://tmp.garyr.net/>`__ - adds multiple tab rows, adds tab reordering, adds middle click to close, adds a bunch of other stuff; this extension enhances tabbed browsing by an order of magnitude and I consider it completely indispensible
+-  `Tab Mix Plus <http://tmp.garyr.net/>`__ - adds multiple tab rows, adds tab reordering, adds middle click to close, adds a bunch of other stuff; this extension enhances tabbed browsing by an order of magnitude and I consider it completely indispensable
 -  `Firesomething <http://www.cosmicat.com/extensions/firesomething/>`__
    - changes the browser's name in the titlebar; I love this extension and really hope they hurry up and make it compatible with Firefox 1.5